senderend/azureBlob/TESTING.md

 ---

-## Step 7: Interact with Agent
+## Step 7: Interact with Agent in Web UI

-1. Go to Mythic UI > **Active Callbacks**
+1. In Mythic web UI, go to **Active Callbacks**
-2. You should see your agent listed
+2. You should see your Pegasus agent listed with:
+   - Hostname
+   - User
+   - IP address
+   - Operating system
-3. Click on the agent to open the interaction console
+3. Click on the callback to open the **Interact** tab
-4. Try commands:
+4. Try the built-in commands:
    ```
-   shell whoami
+   whoami       # Show current user and hostname
+   pwd          # Show current directory
-   shell hostname
+   hostname     # Show hostname
-   shell pwd
-   shell ls -la
+   shell ls -la # Execute shell command
+   exit         # Terminate the agent
    ```

+The agent will poll every 5 seconds (±10% jitter) for new tasks and execute them.

 ---